 g.
 Think of a new business.

 h.
 For ladies: Go to the gym and look at all those fine-looking men with badass abs all you want.
 But be careful 'coz the finer looking their faces and muscles are, the higher the probability that they're gay ;-) Or better yet, watch a triathlon or swimming to take a glimpse of hunks with well-defined calves and ooohlalah buns in fitted tri suits/skimpy trunks.
-(But let us not call ourselves maniacs, ok?)
+(But let us not call ourselves maniacs, okay?)

 11. Never settle for a man you don’t like out of desperation.
 Remember: It’s better to be a happy spinster than be a lonely wife/husband who’s never in love with her husband/wife from day one.
 Love with all the right standards and all the right reasons.